alchemistake/blog/_posts/2022-02-04-it-turns-out-it-is-hard-to-remember-2-month-old-code.md

 layout: post
 title: It turns out it is hard to remember 2 month old code
 date: 2022-02-04 22:21 +0100
-categories: log
+categories: animation-transformer
-tags: animation-gan
+tags: machine-learning code
 ---
-* premise of animation gan
-  *
-* explain the time gap
-* explain the plan of attack
-* explain why you wasted a day on ready made code
-    * multi dimensional vector
-* explain retracing of the papers
-* explain attributed paper required edits/update
-    * explain why my setup lacks torch etc.
-        * wsl cuda vs native cuda
+So I have a theory that tranformers can be used to generate 3D Animations since language and animation.
+Main difference is NLP Tranformers are designed with classification and distinct tokens and 3D animations work with continous numbers.
+So It requires some conversion even before I experiment and see whether it will work or not.
+I started working on this around last december on and off.
+I started with re-learning the basics and reading some papers on the topic.
+As the new year starts I decided focus on actively rather than beating around the bush.

+I thought I must not be the only guy thinking of the same thing and I found there are some examples of conversion to work with timeseries, and technically 3D animations are timeseries of composite angles.
+I found some examples online.
+Nothing was documented clearly but it can be a good point to start, if I can cut the corners I will since I only have 3 hours every day, more or less.
+I started with experimenting with [the project that has best documentation.](https://github.com/maxjcohen/transformer)

+In the middle of the work I realized they stripped out the parts I want to keep and added their own implementation.
+Then, I just realized I figured the same thing 2 months ago, too.
+Due to their implementation differences, my data was not fitting at all.
+After deciding, out of the github box implementations are not fitting me, I decided to do it myself.
+I revised my notes on the papers.
+Rather than re-implementing tranformer part of the code I used [annoted version of "Attention is All You Need" paper](http://nlp.seas.harvard.edu/2018/04/03/attention.html) as a starting ground.
+Of course it came with it's own problems.

-          * [Last time I was trying to train anything,]({% post_url 2021-12-11-what-i-learned-this-week-2021-49 %}#tuesday) I tried to use WSL since I'm more familiar with Linux, it turns out it was a mistake.
-Long story short if you install a special driver it gives you CUDA powers on WSL but the catch is if you have a G-SYNC enabled monitor connected there are some glitches that causes horrible stuff like frame drops and intermittent green screen.
-Even if WSL is not up the problems continue.
+My computer didn't have torch or anything installed because [last time I was trying to train anything,]({% post_url 2021-12-11-what-i-learned-this-week-2021-49 %}#tuesday) I tried to use WSL since I'm more familiar with Linux, it turns out it was a mistake.
+Long story short: if you install a special driver that gives you CUDA powers on WSL and if you have a G-SYNC enabled monitor connected there are some glitches that causes horrible stuff like frame drops and intermittent green flashes.
+Even if WSL is not actively running, the problems continue.
 Rather than having system-wide problems I decided to switch to the windows' python.
 Thus i needed to re-download and install everything from driver to torch package.
-* explain current breaking situation.
+It used an outdated version of pytorch (which might not be outdated at the time of release) and it was not available for Windows, so I spent sometime porting the code to latest pytorch version.
+Thankfully, it was straight forward and fast.

+So that wasted almost all the time I have for this week, I decided to adapt old facebook addage: “Move fast and break things.”
+I decided to convert just a tiny part of the code and try to run it.
+Of course everything starts to give error.
+So I fix those until everything is converted to work with numbers.
+I'm not done with that conversion cycle, yet.
+When it is ready we will see whether the theory will work or not.